 Dr. David Janssen and Dr. William Doubek are experts in breast reconstruction.
 The Wisconsin plastic surgeons are helping women from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan to take control and regain their lives after breast cancer.
 To learn more about your breast reconstruction options, request your consultation in either the Oshkosh or Appleton office using our online form or contact us at (920) 233-1540.

 Not everyone is a candidate for a nipple tattoo or a reconstructed nipple.
 For these patients, Pink-Perfect offers realistic silicone nipples in 9 stock colors and 3 projections.
 Custom nipples are also offered if the nipple needs to be matched.

 They look and feel amazing.
 We have samples in our office.
 Our patients and doctors love this product and get no compensation for referrals.
 Use code FOX25 to get $25 off your online order.
 Your insurance company may cover the cost of this prosthesis, but you need to personally file the claim.
 Our office can give our patients a prescription to cover the medical necessity of this product.

 Patients deserve to feel whole again.
 Contact Fox Valley Plastic Surgery at (920) 233-1540 or request your consultation online.
-Our patients in Green Bay, Sheboygan, Appleton, Neenah, Oshkosh, Fond du Lac, and Westbend tell us breast reconstruction helps restore their body image and is an important part of their overall recuperation from breast cancer.
-These options can be discussed immediately after diagnosis of breast cancer with one of our board certified plastic surgeons, who will work closely with your general surgeon.
+Our patients in Green Bay, Sheboygan, Appleton, Neenah, Oshkosh, Fond du Lac, and West Bend tell us breast reconstruction helps restore their body image and is an important part of their overall recuperation from breast cancer.
+Patients can discuss these options immediately after diagnosis of breast cancer with one of our board certified plastic surgeons, who will work closely with your general surgeon.